Friends of the Motherwell History

 2016 Rockin’ the Barnyard had The Milkman’s Sons having a great ending to the smooth cutting Binding and Stooking earlier in the day.
 Another very successful Symphony Under the Sky Festival being attended by even more people than last year, over 2600!
 Thank you visitors, staff, partners and volunteers!
 Gordon Gerrard did a fantastic job at his inaugural performance as the Regina Symphony’s new music director.
 Bushwakker’s Whitbier was as refreshing as ever and the Field 2 Fork vendors added their special touch.
 Special thanks to the Canadian Armed Forces for bringing their gear!

-The site has a new special event has come to the site that has a pioneer theme!
-Journee du patrimoine / Heritage Day is a free bilingual family day on October 1st.
-Welcome!
+The site had a new special event that had a pioneer theme!
+Journee du patrimoine / Heritage Day was a free bilingual family day on October 1st.
+What a great day!

-Canada 150 : **Exciting News: Watch for details but… the Motherwell Homestead visitor centre is getting a major facelift!
-We can’t wait for you to check it out in spring of 2017!**
+Canada 150 : **Exciting News: Motherwell Homestead visitor centre received a major facelift!
+We can’t wait for you to check it out in 2017, just in time for Canada 150!

 In a community and rural municipality with a limited population, it is amazing at the level of dedication, involvement and effort that has been contributed over 25 years.
 The Friends provide food services and gift shop- initially out of a trailer.
 They have led or participated in heritage presentation programming and visitor services and have carried out numerous fundraising activities: outreach, special events, farmer’s markets, film nights, auctions, product development, displays, supported Parks Canada efforts to acquire funding and build the Visitor Reception & Administration Centre, and more.